trnle/puppr/README.md

 ***

 ### Key Features
-* Logged in users have access to view and upload photos, create photo albums, and comment on photos.
+* Users have access to view, upload, and edit photos.

-***

-### Code Snippets
+* Users can edit add, delete comments, and update comments.
+* Users can create albums for their photos and edit or delete the albums.
+* Prevents csrf attacks and uses validation forms to authenticate users.

 ***